lmeunier/flaskup/README.rst

 - `FLASKUP_MAX_DAYS`: the maximum number of days a file will be available, the file will be deleted after FLASKUP_MAX_DAYS days (default: 30).
 - `FLASKUP_KEY_LENGTH`: the lenght of the generated key used to identify a file (default: 6 -- more than 2 billions keys)
 - `FLASKUP_DELETE_KEY_LENGTH`: the length of the generated key used to authenticate the owner of a file before deleting it (default: 4 -- more than 1 million keys)
-- `FLASKUP_ADMINS`: array with email address of the administrators of Flaskup!, this is currently used only to send mails when an error occurs (default: [], empty array)
+- `FLASKUP_ADMINS`: list with email address of the administrators of Flaskup!, this is currently used only to send mails when an error occurs (default: [], empty list)
+- `FLASKUP_NOTIFY`: list all actions that should send an email notification to the admins (default: [], no notification)

+  - `add`: a new file has been uploaded

 Flask
 ~~~~~